Best Gaming Controllers of All Time

 Why It’s Great

 Okay, do we really have to talk about why?
 Name another controller with the reach and depth a Wiimote has!
 The thing could work as a tennis racket, steering wheel, and sword all in one.
 Plus, the input of the actual buttons felt nice as well, harkening back to the NES and SNES days.
-The best part is that Wii U owners could use the controllers as well.
+The best part is that Wii U owners could use the controllers as well (read our post here to see more Wii U history).
 The Wiimote isn’t like other controllers, and we should be grateful Nintendo took such a risk.

 Best Gaming Controllers Countdown #3 – Xbox Elite Controller (Xbox One)